reg-viz/reg-suit/README.md

 yarn run test
 ```

+*Remarks*

-*Remarks* - `reg-publish-s3-plugin` testing access to AWS S3 and it needs AWS credentials.
+- `reg-publish-s3-plugin` testing access to AWS S3 and it needs AWS credentials.
+- `reg-publish-gcs-plugin` testing access to Google Cloud Platform.
+You should `gcloud auth login` before testing it.

 ## License
 MIT.
 See LICENSE.txt.